particle-iot-archived/chef-particle-base/README.md

     curl -sSL https://raw.githubusercontent.com/spark/particle-programmer-shield/master/bootstrap.bash | sudo bash

-- This first builds and installs modern Ruby and Chef via then runs `chef-client` to do t
+- This will take a LONG time (1-3 hours), it first builds and installs modern Ruby and Chef via then runs `chef-client` to configure the RPi image with handy tools.

 After bootstrap, update config later
 ---